bharat1704/demo-fullstack-repo/README.md

   - PORT, DATABASE_URL or DB_HOST/DB_USER/DB_PASS as required by the service
   - When running in ECS, these are typically injected via task definition or secrets manager

-Running the full stack locally
-1. Start backend:
-   - cd backend && npm install && npm start
-2. Start frontend:
-   - cd frontend && npm install && npm run dev
-3. Point the frontend to the local backend (update the frontend env variable to http://localhost:3000)

-Further notes
-- The Terraform and deployment steps assume familiarity with AWS, ECR, ECS and Vercel.
-Adjust configurations to match your AWS account, region, and naming conventions.
-- For production deployments, secure secrets using AWS Secrets Manager / Parameter Store and enable appropriate IAM permissions.

 Quick links
 - frontend/ — React app